VectorInstitute/vector-inference/README.md

 <img width="400" alt="launch_img" src="https://github.com/user-attachments/assets/9d29947a-2708-4131-9a78-4484d2361da3">

 The model would be launched using the [default parameters](vec_inf/models/models.csv), you can override these values by providing additional parameters, use `--help` to see the full list.
-You can also launch your own customized model as long as the model architecture is [supported by vLLM](https://docs.vllm.ai/en/stable/models/supported_models.html).
-You will need to specify model launching parameters for custom models.
+You can also launch your own customized model as long as the model architecture is [supported by vLLM](https://docs.vllm.ai/en/stable/models/supported_models.html), and make sure to follow the instructions below:
+* Your model weights directory naming convention should follow `$MODEL_FAMILY-$MODEL_VARIANT`.
+* Your model weights directory should contain HF format weights.
+* The following launch parameters will conform to default value if not specified: `--max-num-seqs`, `--partition`, `--data-type`, `--venv`, `--log-dir`, `--model-weights-parent-dir`, `--pipeline-parallelism`.
+All other launch parameters need to be specified for custom models.
+* Example for setting the model weights parent directory: `--model-weights-parent-dir /h/user_name/my_weights`.
+* For other model launch parameters you can reference the default values for similar models using the [`list` command ](#list-command).

+### `status` command
 You can check the inference server status by providing the Slurm job ID to the `status` command:
 ```bash
 vec-inf status 13014393